Angatar/kubectl/README.md

 ```

-f you need to use YAML files, create configmaps, or work with other files using kubectl, a `WORKDIR` has been set in the `d3fk/kubectl` container at the `/files` path.
+If you need to use YAML files, create configmaps, or work with other files using kubectl, a `WORKDIR` has been set in the `d3fk/kubectl` container at the `/files` path.
 You can mount your files to this path and use them within the container.

 For example, to create a deployment from a `deployment.yaml` file in your current directory:
 ```sh